Electric car pros and cons

 Buying a car is a difficult decision.
 Switching from fuel-combustion engines to electric cars is also a major decision.
 Since their introduction, electric vehicles have made huge technological strides to improve performance and efficiency.
 However, some drivers and car buyers are still hesitant to switch from traditional diesel and petrol-powered engines.

-The UK is ready for a full-blown electric car revolution, with improvements in battery ranges, expansion of charging networks and grants to reduce prices.
+Ireland is ready for a full-blown electric car revolution, with improvements in battery ranges, expansion of charging networks and grants to reduce prices.
 Unfortunately, you will still face multiple obstacles in running a pure electric vehicle.
 Read on to learn about electric car pros and cons.

 What is an electric car?

 Internal combustion engines have always taken the lead in powering personal transport.
 However, the recent announcement regarding a ban on fuel-powered vehicles by 2030 has increased the public's interest in electric vehicles.
 Strict legislation on emission targets and pollution has made car manufacturers switch to more environmentally friendly power sources.
 With electricity gaining momentum as a power source for cars, many people now embrace them.
-Pure electric cars still make up a small percentage of vehicles sold in the UK, but the uptake is rising steadily.
+Pure electric cars still make up a small percentage of vehicles sold in Ireland, but the uptake is rising steadily.
 The dramatic rise in plug-in vehicle sales is attributed to the market's increased PHEV options.

 Electric car pros and cons explained